Take the AMPE via proctor

 The necessary steps for taking a proctored exam are outlined below:

-Submit a completed and signed AMP proctor information form to Student Assessment Services one week prior to the examination appointment.
+- Submit a completed and signed AMP proctor information form to The Center for Access and Academic Testing one week prior to the examination appointment.

-In the event that the proctor submitted is not suitable or approved, or cannot be contacted by the SAS office, you will be notified to find a replacement.
+- In the event that the proctor submitted is not suitable or approved, or cannot be contacted by the CAAT - Testing office, you will be notified to find a replacement.

-Upon completing the exam, the proctor will notify SAS that the exam has been completed.
+- Upon completing the exam, the proctor will notify CAAT - Testing that the exam has been completed.